mbforbes/website-3/posts/blog/slovenia.md

 ## Food + Drink Interlude

-Since there are a lot of nature photos in this one I thought I'd be good to break stuff up with my sparkling consumption commentary.
+Since there are a lot of nature photos in this one I thought it'd be good to break stuff up with my sparkling consumption commentary.

 ![]({{ "/assets/blog/slovenia/turkish-coffee.moz80.jpg" | url }})